JaqiKal/ScrollStack/README.md

 ### Entity-Relationship Diagram (ERD)

 This diagram serves as a quick reference to understand the database's structure at a glance.
+It provides a clear visual representation of the key entities, their attributes, and the types of relationships among them.

 Placeholder text!
 ```text